flutter/website/json.md

 ### Running the code generation utility

-When creating `json_serializable` classes the first time, you'll get errors similar to the image below.
+When creating `json_serializable` classes the first time, you'll get errors similar to what is shown in the image below.

 ![IDE warning when the generated code for a model class does not exist yet.](/images/json/ide_warning.png)